yaqicao/Two-Phase-Prediction/README.md

 # Two-Phase-Prediction
-R code of the paper "Semi-parametric Efficient Prediction of Binary Outcomes when Some Predictors are Incomplete via Post-stratification"
+R code of the paper "Two-phase stratified sampling and analysis for predicting binary outcomes"